Company : Soulful Concepts

 What's included: - Accommodation with breakfast daily (3 and 4 star hotels and deluxe eco-tents and lodges) - All transfers in private air-conditioned vehicles - Western tour manager - English speaking guides throughout - Meals as indicated in the itinerary - Entrance fees as indicated in the itinerary - Cruise and boat fees as indicated in the itinerary - Gorilla permit - Bwindi Community National Park walk What's not included: - International flights and airline taxes - Single Supplement - Uganda Visa* - Optional tours and excursions - Tips and gratitude’s - Personal travel insurance and vaccinations - Items of a personal nature - Other services not listed in the inclusions column

-Have you booked Soulful Concepts Captivating Africa: Travel Through Uganda's Beautiful Biodiversity?
+Have you booked with Soulful Concepts?
 Please share your experience and submit your review.